Timothylock/service-monolith/README.md

 run `startServer.sh`

 ## Secrets
 A secrets file is required.
-Make `./docker/.env` and add all of the required variables.
+Make `~/docker/.env` and add all of the required variables.
 The variables are as follows:

 - MYSQL_ROOT_PASS
 - MYSQL_USER_PASS
 - HOME_ASSISTANT_API_PASSWORD
 - HOME_ASSISTANT_DB_URL
+- ZOHO_SERV
+- ZOHO_PORT
+- ZOHO_USR
+- ZOHO_PASS
+- ZOHO_FROM_ADDR

 ## Building
 The docker pulls from dockerhub repo.
 All of these images are also on that repo.
 To build and push, navigate to `./src/CONTAINERNAME` and run `./build.sh`.

 You must already be logged in to dockerhub to be able to push.
 If not, run `docker login`.

-## Auto Updating
-There is a container called [Watchtower](https://github.com/v2tec/watchtower) that will update the containers with the newest images every 5 minutes.

 # Ports